15 Types of Nasi Goreng in Malaysia You Must Try

 One of the recent twists is the Malay version of Nasi Lemak Goreng made with fried coconut milk infused rice.

-The Nasi Lemak Goreng is made with a spicy sambal sauce, served with Fried Chicken and topped with Cucumbers and soft boil egg – certainly makes for an interesting experience.
+The Nasi Lemak Goreng is made with a spicy sambal sauce, served with Fried Chicken and topped with Cucumbers and soft boil egg – it certainly makes for an interesting experience.